 Women’s Professional Associations

-Next, check professional associations for women that provide networking and support to women as they progress their careers in a given field.
+You can also check professional associations for women that provide networking and support to women as they progress their careers in a given field.
 This support often includes offering student aid for women earning degrees in related areas of study.

-Here are examples of professional associations that provide scholarships and college grants for women.
+Here are examples of professional associations that provide scholarships and college grants for women:

 - The Alliance for Women in Media sponsors scholarships of up to $5,000 for women pursuing careers in news, journalism, or media.